 Tagliatelle with Squid and Beans

-Tagliatelle with squid and beans is an extraordinary seafood first course, very tasty and fragrant, where sea products meet those of the land.
+Tagliatelle with squid and beans is an extraordinary fish dish, very flavorful and fragrant, where the products of the sea meet those of the land.
 It is a complete and succulent dish.
-It’s an incredibly easy recipe that doesn’t require special skills and can be prepared in just over half an hour; it can also be prepared for an important occasion or during the holidays.
-I, for example, prepared it for my guests, even on Christmas Eve.
+It’s a very easy recipe, that does not require special skills and is prepared in just over half an hour; it can also be prepared for a special occasion or on festive days.
+For example, I prepared it for my guests, even on Christmas Eve.

 • Cost: Medium